North Korea fires missiles into sea: South Korea military | DW | 24.07.2019

 The North "fired one unidentified projectile at 5:34 a.m. and the other at 5:57 a.m., from Wonsan areas into the East Sea," the Joint Chiefs of Staff said.

 "We have confirmed they were missiles.
-One missile flew 430 kilometres (267 miles) and the other is estimated to have flown a little further," the officials told AFP, adding that a joint analysis with the US was in progress.
+One missile flew 430 kilometres (267 miles) and the other is estimated to have flown a little further," the officials told AFP, adding that a joint analysis with the US was underway.

 "It's not clear whether Kim Jong Un oversaw the launch on site," the official said, referring to the North Korean leader.